 The lectureship was endowed to honor the memory of Calvin’s parents, Walter and Mardel Ross, and beginning this year, Nancy’s father, Frank S. Smith.

 Loyd is board certified in internal medicine and is currently the chief of medicine as well as the associate chief of staff of education at the Mountain Home VA Medical Center.
 He earned his medical degree from Quillen and has served on faculty there for the last 13 years.
 Loyd is the chairman of the Board of High Point Clinic, a non-profit clinic in Johnson City, Tennessee, and has his own clinic—both of which treat opiate-addicted pregnant women.

 Emmanuel Christian Seminary at Milligan is a graduate seminary of the Christian Churches and Churches of Christ with over 1,650 alumni serving Christ around the world.
 Emmanuel offers four degree programs: Master of Arts in Religion, Master of Divinity, Master of Christian Ministries and Doctor of Ministry.
 Emmanuel became part of Milligan on July 1.
-Learn more about the seminary at ecs.milligan.edu.
+Learn more about the seminary at ecs-new.milligan.edu.

 For more information or to register for Continuing Medical Education credits, please visit www.etsu.edu/cme or call 423.439.8081.

 ACCME Accreditation: Quillen College of Medicine East Tennessee State University, is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.